-We believe strongly in crafting a course of studies for each student that makes the most of his or her special abilities.
-In particular, we give "follow-up" tutorials, in which students take a successful paper from a prior course and turn it into a publishable paper or a talk given at national conferences.
-As a result, the students acquire the skills necessary for creative thinking, original research, and professional exposition.
-We also encourage students to take advantage of the university's excellent resources in adjacent fields, such as film, philosophy, comparative literature, Russian history, and English.
+We believe strongly in crafting a plan of studies for each student that makes the most of his or her special abilities.
+For example, we offer independent study opportunities, in which students either develop a paper from a prior course or pursue a new project of their own design and turn it into a publishable paper or a presentation to be given at a professional conference.
+As a result, the students acquire the skills necessary for creative thinking, original research, and professional development.
+We also encourage students to take advantage of the university's excellent resources in adjacent fields, such as film, theater, philosophy, comparative literature, history, and English.
+See our Course descriptions.

 Our students regularly receive university and external honors and fellowships for teaching, scholarship, and administration, including the inaugural Northwestern University Press Graduate Internship, the inaugural Graduate School Doctoral Internship, the Beiling Wu Prize in Writing for outstanding essay by a first-year graduate student in Humanities, the Weinberg College Outstanding Graduate Student Teacher Prize, the Mellon Dissertation Completion Fellowship, Midwest Graduate Student Teaching Award, and the Northwestern Presidential Fellowship.

 Northwestern's Searle Center for Advancing Learning and Teaching offers workshops and other opportunities for graduate students to improve their teaching skills.
 Slavic graduate students Polina Maksimovich and Christopher Pike are shown here leading the New TA Conference, held every fall.